 Syrian pharmaceutical companies mainly import raw materials in hard currencies which makes them susceptible to changes in the price of the Syrian pound.
-The companies have recently demanded to increase the price of their products to cope with the tumbling pound.
+The companies have recently demanded to increase the price of their products to cope with the tumbling

-Since Syria's conflict erupted 12 years ago - killing nearly half a million people and displacing about 6.8 million others - the country's currency has lost much of its value and now the vast majority of Syrians live in poverty.
+Since Syria's conflict erupted 12 years ago - killing nearly half a million people and displacing about 6.8 million others - the country's currency has lost much of its value and now the vast majority of

+Syrians live in poverty.

 Back in 2011, a dollar was valued at 47 pounds.
 Last week, the dollar was valued at about 13,000 pounds on the parallel market while the official rate stood at 9,900.
-At the start of the year, the dollar was worth about 7,000 pounds.
+At the start of the year, the dollar was worth about 7,000 is 130,000 pounds or about \$12.
+Syria's economy has been hard hit by the war, Western sanctions, widespread corruption and the historic economic meltdown in neighboring Lebanon that started in October 2019.
+(AP)

-The minimum monthly wage in Syria is 130,000 pounds or about \$12.
+The minimum monthly wage in Syria